couchbaselabs/sdk-rfcs/rfc/0084-app-service-level-telemetry.md

 The SDK must respond to any WebSocket PING frame with PONG frame whenever it is possible to avoid termination of the connection.

 The SDK might also send PING frames to the server and expect PONG frame.
+If the server does not respond to SDK-initiated PING request, the SDK should close connection, and reconnect after `app_telemetry_backoff` interval.

 ## Wire Protocol